Coderad32/MarsPerserveResearch/README.md

 ## Cookies
 - **No Cookies Collected:** We do not use cookies for tracking or data collection.
+- Privacy is key to good product service.
+- **Cookies** Not collected here-in the software.

 ## Connect
 Open and available for communications.
+Please feel free to write a reply.